qbreis/css-filter-generator/README.md

 Here is the list of things that I want to implement.
 Pull requests are welcome :)

 - Add WP Dashboard Widget with this.
-- Add c some kind of color picker.
+- Add some kind of color picker, do not use JQuey please ;-)